plinder-org/plinder/README.md

 - `train-val-test` splits and ability to tune splitting based on the learning task
 - Robust evaluation harness to simplify and standard performance comparison between models

-# 📢 Notice

-The `plinder` project is a collaboration between the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL, and the community at large.
+The `plinder` project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL.
+We highly welcome contributions!
-If you find `plinder` useful,
-please see the citation file for details on how to cite.
+If you find `plinder` useful, please see the citation file for details on how to cite.

 # 👨💻 Getting Started